docsforadobe/javascript-tools-guide/4 - User-Interface Tools/layoutmanager-object.rst

     myWin.layout = new AutoLayoutManager( myWin );

-An instance is automatically created when you create a ``Window`` or container (``group`` or ``panel``) object, and referenced by the container's :ref:`container-layout` property.
+An instance is automatically created when you create a ``Window`` or container (``group`` or ``panel``) object, and referenced by the container's :ref:`container-properties-layout` property.
 This instance implements the default layout behavior unless you override it.

 .. _autolayoutmanager-object-properties: